tytydraco/yessleep/out/When_signing_up_for_acting_classes_never_and_mean_NEVER_audition_for_The_S_Class.md

 The man, however, looked horrified.

-“Someone bring in the one of the successes,” Red’s voice was a shrill giggle, “Bring him in!” she clapped her hands together, and I spat out a fleshy thing.
+“Someone grab one of the successes,” Red’s voice was a shrill giggle, “Bring him in!” she clapped her hands together, and I spat out a fleshy thing.
 “I want to see them together!
 I want to see the future in front of us!”

 Footsteps coming towards me in slow, shuddery thumps.
 I looked up, and a shadow was dancing around me.